 Go on Haunted Tour

 I went on a tour of the Underground Vaults with Mercat, which was fantastic.
 They are the only tour group in Edinburgh that hasve access to the Blair Street Underground Vaults, known as Edinburgh’s most famous haunted site.
 Our guide was enthusiastic and engaging, and I learned a lot about Edinburgh’s gory past.

-Mercat also offer a underground vaults tour with whisky which is great if you need a bit of Scottish courage.
+Mercat also offers an underground vaults tour with whisky which is great if you need a bit of Scottish courage.
 While there are some free haunted tours available in Edinburgh [although tipping is expected], a Mercat tour is definitely worth paying for.